 The Remuneration Committee met three times during the year.
-In July it proposed further grants of phantom options to Messrs Salmon and Cobb, as explained on page 49.
+In July it proposed further grants of phantom options to Messrs Salmon and Cobb, as set out on page 144.
 It also amended the Rules of the Arbuthnot Banking Group PLC Phantom Share Option Scheme 2016 in order to ensure that the Scheme is consistent with regulatory changes made to the IFPRU Remuneration Code since the implementation of the Scheme in 2016, particularly in relation to material risk takers.
 It made a further change to the Scheme Rules relating to one of the performance conditions, that relating to the payment of dividends.
 Whilst the Committee is entitled to vary any condition in accordance with the Scheme Rules, specific reference was added to the Rules to its ability to waive the dividend condition, should it consider it appropriate as this is an element that is potentially out of the control of the Board of directors.
-At subsequent meetings, it reviewed the Company's Remuneration Policy, the level of fees for Non-Executive Directors and the Executive Directors' remuneration, approving the award of bonuses to Messes Salmon and Cobb for exceptional performance in the year and, after due consideration of comparable market rates a salary rise for Mr. Cobb.
-As in previous years, Sir Henry Angest waived his right to be considered for receipt of a bonus.
+At subsequent meetings, it reviewed the Company's Remuneration Policy, the level of fees for Non-Executive Directors and the Executive Directors' remuneration, approving the award of bonuses to Messes Salmon and Cobb for exceptional performance in the year and, after due considered for receipt of a bonus.
 The Remuneration Committee agreed that it continued to operate effectively with its overall performance and the performance of its individual members effective throughout the year.

-The Committee decided not to change the fees for nonexecutive directors, reflecting the appropriate level of fee to continue to secure the services of a high level non-executive director.
+The Committee decided not to change the fees for non-executive directors, reflecting the appropriate level of fee to continue to secure the services of a high level non-executive director.